- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 Section 50C deals with the computation of capital gain on the sale of land or building or both, which is held as capital assets.
 As per this section, the value of sale consideration should not be less than the stamp duty value as assessed by the Stamp Valuation Authority.
 However, a marginal relief of 10% variation is allowed by the income tax department; this can be understood in the examples listed in the below questions.
 Section 50C is not applicable if, land or building, or both are held as stock.

 The Stamp Valuation Authority is the organization that determines the stamp duty value on the registration of immovable property.
 Stamp duty is a tax levied on transactions related to property registration.
 This valuation is taken into consideration while calculating capital gains.
 Section 50C of the Income Tax Act uses the stamp duty value adopted by SVA as stamp duty on property registration.

 Applicability of Section 50C of the Income Tax Act

 Section 50C is applicable in the conditions given below:

 - There is a transfer of land or building or both

-- which is held as capital asset
+- The building/land is held as a capital asset,

 - The asset can be depreciable or non-depreciable.